KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 A Youth Leadership Initiative would be formed to assist with publicity duties such as running the new screen videos and music during worship.

 ### Digitally Empowered Congregation
-Though something of an experiment, I would develop a manual to give to members of the church, with the goal of empowering the congregation to become a self-sustaining publicity engine among the membership.
+Though something of an experiment, I would develop a manual to give to members of the church, with the goal of empowering the congregation to become a self-sustaining publicity engine.
 The manual would explain in simple terms how to:

 Training manual
 ![](new-marketing-strategy/media-manual.jpg)